Global-Local Self-Distillation for Visual Representation Learning: Training matchings visualized

 To build a better intuition of the coherence that the local-representation loss enforces, we illustrate a few pairs of augmentations $\aug$ and $ \aug'$ and show how the local-representations are matched during the training phase both for the \texttt{Similarity} (\cref{fig:global-global-similarity} and \cref{fig:global-local-similarity}) and \texttt{Geometric} setting (\cref{fig:global-global-geometric} and \cref{fig:global-local-geometric}).
 This is done both for a pair of 2 global-crops as well as a pair of 1 global-crop and 1 local-crop.
 Using a Swin-T/W=7 \cite{swin} backbone results in dense-representations which are downscaled with a factor of 32 compared to the augmentations.
 Global-crops of size $224\times224$ result in a dense-representation of spatial dimension $7\times7$ while local-crops of size $96\times96$ result in a dense-representation of spatial dimension $3\times3$.

 As mentioned in the paper, the training matchings of the \texttt{Similarity} setting depend on the state of the local-representations.
 The visualization here use a network trained until the last epoch (300) on ImageNet-1k.
 The images shown are from the validation set of ImageNet-1k.
 The matchings from \Cref{fig:global-global-geometric} (\texttt{Geometric} setting) seem to be more well behaved than the matchings from \Cref{fig:global-global-similarity} (\texttt{Similarity} setting).
 Moreover, we can observe cases of collapse of the similarity based matching function in \Cref{fig:global-global-similarity} even though the network is trained on a large scale dataset (ImageNet-1k).
-This happens when the photometric transforms applied to both crops are highly different from each other (e.g. dog in 5th row or legs in 2nd row from \Cref{fig:global-global-similarity}).
+This happens when the photometric transforms applied to both crops are highly different from each other (e.g. dog in 5th row of \Cref{fig:global-global-similarity}).